 Keep in mind that Tromso is a big city, so you may find too much light pollution.
 If the KP is not too high, to see the Aurora, I suggest you go to the nearby (2 hours away) Senja Island to see the Northern Lights of Norway.

-BEST PLACE TO SEE THE NORTHERN LIGHTS IN THE NORTH CAPE IN NORWAY
+BEST PLACE TO SEE THE NORTHERN LIGHTS IN NORWAY – NORTH CAPE

 If you want to go further north, to increase your chances of seeing the Northern Lights in Norway, North Cape is the northernmost point of the country in the Scandinavian peninsula, with a latitude of 71º.